Login

 The following are some typical elements found in aluminum alloys:

 1. Copper (Cu): Adding copper to aluminum increases its strength and hardness.
-An example of aluminum-copper alloy is 2024.
+An example of an aluminum-copper alloy is 2024.

 2. Zinc (Zn): Aluminum-zinc alloys are known for their strength and corrosion resistance.
-One common example is 7075
+One common example is 7075.

 3. Magnesium (Mg): Aluminum-magnesium alloys are lightweight and have excellent corrosion resistance.
 An example of such an alloy is 5083.